csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 One way to avoid continuous problems is simply to **discretize** the neighborhood of eachDISCRETIZATION

 state.
 For example, we can move only one airport at a time in either the x or y direction by a fixed amount ±δ.
 With 6 variables, this gives 12 possible successors for each state.
 We can then apply any of the local search algorithms described previously.
-We could also ap- ply stochastic hill climbing and simulated annealing directly, without discretizing the space.
-These algorithms choose successors randomly, which can be done by generating random vec- tors of length δ.
+We could also apply stochastic hill climbing and simulated annealing directly, without discretizing the space.
+These algorithms choose successors randomly, which can be done by generating random vectors of length δ.

 Many methods attempt to use the **gradient** of the landscape to find a maximum.
 TheGRADIENT